 Using the philosophy of ikebana, I have conditioned myself to seek a meditative mindset in an effort to transfer the creative energy to the paper’s surface through drawings and serigraphs and even beyond into botanical sculpture.
 My drawings and serigraphs represent past ikebana creations that are captured in time and haven’t allowed to wither.
 The imagery reveals detailed segments of ikebana forms that highlight its unique essence.
 The botanical sculptures are created with dried plant materials and inverted cast concrete.
 This combination of materials suggests many things such as: the interaction of opposites, the naturally occurring and the anthropogenic, and the fragile balance between what exists and what we create.
 The dialog between dried plant materials and concrete extracts a relationship that reveals how contrast can bring balance.
 My creative process has also extended into the natural environment, as I have been scouting locations to create spontaneous botanical sculptures.
 In an effort to collaborate with the natural environment, spontaneity is the key as I seek to extract an unique beauty both from the visceral work created and the beauty provided by the given environment.
-The creation of the work is documented through photography and video so that the viewer can journey along the adventure with me.
 Whether two dimensional or three dimensional, the essence of my work sheds light on the physical strength, inner strength, and unique beauty that both plants and humans share; the state of harmony.